 I am an Assistant Professor (tenure-track) at the College of Information Sciences and Technology, Penn State, where I co-direct the Applied Cognitive Science Lab.Before joining Penn State, I held a post-doc position in the Department of Psychology at Carnegie Mellon University.
 My PhD is from the University of Edinburgh, in Cognitive Science (School of Informatics).

-I have worked in research, industry R&D, and I have substantial experience in natural language processing technology and software development.
-I run the Aquamacs project, which has more than 13,000 users world-wide.
+I have worked in research, industry R&D, and I have experience in natural language processing technology and software development.
+I run the Aquamacs project.
 Before my research career, I worked a litle as a freelance radio journalist in the German ARD network.
 I am a private pilot and fly airplanes and my own sailplane for fun, and have been active in the management of some great gliding clubs.

-Contact: David Reitter, Penn State University.
+Contact: David Reitter, The Pennsylvania State University.
 E-mail or